het-nieuwe-instituut/the-other-interface/README.md

 - Make sure that Strapi is running.
 - Run `npm run dev` to start the nextjs application.

+## Database Data

+It is highly recommended to use a sample dump of production strapi data during development.
+This can be obtained from other developers working on the project.
+Data should be sent through a secure messaging app such as Keybase.
+To restore the data use a GUI tool for relational databases such as [TablePlus](https://tableplus.com/).

+The following instructions assume you are using TablePlus.
+1. Make sure the database is running.
+Run `npm run start-services` to start the database if it isn't.
+2. Set up the connection in TablePlus.
+Create a postgreSQL database.
+See the database.ts file for setup details.
+    - If you already have a database set up and have been creating your own content in strapi, this should be deleted before restoring.
+Selected all to delete (make sure to check Cascade) and then press cmd-s to save.
+3. On the TablePlus main page click 'Restore'.
+Select the connection and database you wish to restore then click 'Start restore...'.
+Select the production dump in the window that is opened and click 'Start restore'.
+This may take a few minutes.
+    - Once the restore is complete, check the database in TablePlus.
+Even if there are errors, the restore may still have populated the tables.
+4. The database should now be populated with production data.
+Go to http://localhost:3000/.
+You may need to restart strapi with `npm run develop` to see the data displayed on your browers.
+5. Go to http://localhost:1337/admin/auth/login - you will need to add an Admin user to login.
+In the command line go to the strapi directory and run `npm run strapi admin:create-user --firstname=YourFirstName --lastname=YourLastName --email=YourEmail --password=NewPassword` filling in the firstname, lastname, email, and password.
+You will be prompted to re-enter this information.
+Select 'Yes' for 'Do you really want to create a new admin?'.
+Once this command has run, you can now log into the strapi admin as the user you created.

 ---

 # Strapi backend